openstack-archive/networking-ovs-dpdk/doc/source/getstarted/ubuntu.rst

 | sudo cat /etc/sudoers
 | <USER> ALL=(ALL) NOPASSWD: ALL

-Downgrade kernel
+Check kernel versions
 ================
-DPDK 2.1 has issues with kernel versions later than 3.19 due to changes in kernel synchronization mechanisms.
+DPDK 2.2 has issues with kernel versions later than 3.19 due to changes in kernel synchronization mechanisms.

 Internal proxy config